agateau/clyde/docs/package-file-format.md

 - install man pages in `share/man`
 - install documentation in `share/doc/<package_name>` (use `${doc_dir}` for this, see "Variables" section)

+If it is not possible to install the package files this way, then install all package files in `opt/<package_name>/`, add a launcher script to `extra_files` and install it in `bin`.
+Don't forget to make your launcher script executable.

 ### Variables

 The source and destination parts of the `files` mapping supports variables.
 A variable can be used with the `${variable_name}` syntax.